-Tyre temperature effects the grip level and handling balance of your racing car because of how it effects the ability of tyre contact patch to grip the road:
+Tyre temperature affects the grip level and handling balance of your racing car because of how it affects the ability of tyre contact patch to grip the road:

 The tyre contact patch is the part of the racing car that touches the road.
 All forces go through the contact patch so it is important to get it working well for you.

 A racing car tyre grips the road through a combination of mechanical and chemical properties.

 The mechanical aspects are maybe a bit easier – the harder you press down the more grip you have (to a point.)
 Have a read of my article on the tyre sideslip angle to get more of a feel for the mechanical grip aspect.